Protecting our community’s drinking water

-Under our existing regulatory permits, we have monitored groundwater at some of our power plants since the 1980s to ensure we meet safe drinking water standards and other requirements.
+Under our existing regulatory framework, we have monitored groundwater at some of our power plants since the 1980s to ensure drinking water resources for our community meet safe drinking water standards.

 - Water quality is also monitored, tested and affirmed by each respective local water utility that provides service to the nearby areas.

 We continue to take aggressive measures to assure our communities’ land and water resources are protected, and we continually invest in our facilities to comply with ever-changing local, state and federal environmental regulations.
 This includes regular and recurring monitoring, measuring and reporting our facilities’ performance to the appropriate regulatory agencies.

 In 2017, we installed additional groundwater monitoring wells along the immediate perimeter of our impoundments, and we recently installed new additional groundwater monitoring wells where necessary at our facilities to further evaluate conditions.
 These installations are in compliance with the EPA’s CCR Rule.

 While there are indications that levels of certain constituents at some locations do not currently meet the tightened groundwater protection standards under the CCR Rule, this is, in part, why we launched plans to move toward dry management over a decade ago, as well as close our existing CCR impoundments as provided in filings with the Kentucky Public Service Commission in January 2016.
 We are confident that our planned measures will ensure compliance with applicable requirements.

 As a result of the more stringent CCR Rule standards, we, along with other utilities across the country, launched aggressive projects to systematically close out all of their remaining wet management facilities – also referred to as ash ponds and surface impoundments.
 To date, one-half of our facilities have been closed, with the other half either under contract for closure or in the initial commercial phase of closure.